|

 This is only a notional loss as you are not selling your equity holdings.
 So whenever the stock price moves back to Rs 1200.
 You will actually make a net gain of Rs 10,000.

-Experienced traders don't just take a single position in Options.
-They take multiple options to bring down the cost of hedging.
-Your trade so far is-
+Experienced traders do not just take a single position in options.
+They take several options to reduce the cost of hedging.
+Your previous trade is: You hold 1000 shares of the company worth Rs.
+12,00,000.

 Suppose you also sell a 5 Call Option of the company.
 For selling options, you will earn a premium.
 Suppose the premium per share is Rs 3.
 The total premium earned by you is Rs 3,000.